spencerhcheng/holberton-system_engineering-devops/w4/d4/interview_prep.md

 - Just because you said you were done, doesn't mean that you can't correct any mistakes you notice while you are walking through your solution. **Please fix any bugs you find**.
 Describe to your interviewer why your code is broken and what you are doing to fix it.

 - Lastly, be confident.
 You've worked really hard in Bootcamp Prep and your hard work has paid off.
 Please do not give up on a problem. **Please always attempt each problem you are given in a technical interview.**

+- As you may know, each students receives two mock interviews to help them prepare for the bootcamp application process.
+You can schedule your mock interviews [here](https://calendly.com/bootcamp_prep/bp_mock)!